- Step 1: Understanding Executive Condominiums

 *SC - Singapore Citizen *SPR - Singapore Permanent Resident |

-Resale Levy: If you have previously purchased a flat from HDB, EC from a developer, or received a CPF Housing Grant, a resale levy of up to $55,000 will be imposed.
-The amount of levy will be based on the type of housing you are staying in, as indicated below:
+Resale Levy: If you have previously purchased a subsidised flat, an EC from a developer, or received a CPF Housing Grant, a resale levy of up to $55,000 will be imposed, depending on the type of housing you previously owned (refer to table below).

 First Subsidised Housing Type | Resale Levy Amount | |